 - Supporting a robust set of roles.

 - Being a hybrid.
-DAD is a hybrid approach which extends Scrum with proven strategies from Agile Modeling (AM), Extreme Programming (XP), Unified Process (UP), Kanban, Lean Software Development, Outside In Development (OID) and several other methods.
+DAD is a hybrid approach which extends Scrum with proven strategies from Agile Modeling (AM), Extreme Programming (XP), Unified Process (UP), Kanban, Lean Software Development, SAFe, LeSS, and several other methods.

 - Being open.
 Disciplined Agile (DA) is a non-proprietary, freely available framework as you can see from this site.

 - Supporting several delivery lifecycles.
 DAD extends the construction-focused lifecycle of Scrum to address the full, end-to-end delivery lifecycle from project initiation all the way to delivering the solution to its end users.
-It also supports lean, continuous delivery. and exploratory/Lean Startup versions of the lifecycle.
+It also supports lean, continuous delivery, program (team of teams), and exploratory/Lean Startup versions of the lifecycle.
 Unlike most agile methods, the DA framework doesn’t prescribe a single lifecycle because it recognizes that Context Counts and Choice is Good.

 - Addressing all aspects of solution delivery.
 DAD includes advice about the technical practices such as those from Extreme Programming (XP) as well as the modeling, documentation, and governance strategies missing from both Scrum and XP.

 - Providing choices, not prescriptions.
-Instead of the prescriptive approach seen in other agile methods, including Scrum, the DAD framework takes a goals-driven approach.
+Instead of the prescriptive approach seen in other agile methods, including Scrum, DAD takes a goal-driven approach.
 In doing so DAD provides contextual advice regarding viable alternatives and their trade-offs, enabling you to tailor DAD to effectively address the situation in which you find yourself.
 By describing what works, what doesn’t work, and more importantly why, DAD helps you to increase your chance of adopting strategies that will work for you.